A polynomial-time scheduling approach to minimise idle energy consumption: an application to an industrial furnace: Case Study: An industrial electric furnace

 \section{Case Study: An industrial electric furnace}

 \v{S}koda Auto has a production line employing a ModulTherm\textsuperscript{\textregistered} system by ALD, containing electric vacuum furnaces used for the steel hardening.
 The outer steel shells of the furnaces are cooled by a central cooling system of circulating water at $\sim$\cels{35} to avoid overheating of the system.
 Thus, we can assume that the ambient temperature ($T_e$) is constant.
-The operating temperature of the furnaces is set to \cels{960} for the hardening process.
-The average time needed for the material heating is about $2.5$ hours.
+The operating temperature of the furnaces is set to \cels{960} for the hardening process, which takes about $2.5$ hours on average.

 The heating of the furnaces has a substantial energy demand across the whole production line.
 In a normal regime, all furnaces are turned on and heated to the operating temperature.
 The operating temperature is preserved even if nothing is being processed.
 To investigate the potential for energy savings, an experiment has been performed, during which the furnace was cooled to \cels{600}, and its steady-state power consumption was measured.
 Afterwards, the furnace was heated back to the operating temperature again.
 Measured data are shown in \Cref{fig:data-600} \citep{thesis:Dusek-2016}.
 It can be seen that the steady-state power consumption for \cels{600} and \cels{960} is about \kWatt{18} and \kWatt{40}, respectively.